Meet Sara Deen

 2019

-In 2019, Sara was recognized in the California State Legislature as the “Woman of Year” by Assemblymember Muratsuchi of Assembly District 66 for her work to promote pluralism, build bridges and compassionate communities in the South Bay.
+Sara was honored in the California State Legislature as “Woman of the Year” by Assemblymember Al Muratsuchi for her work bringing people together across faiths and cultures to strengthen community in the South Bay.

 2020